 With a vacant unit, you won't be receiving rental income.
 However, you'll still be spending money to market your rental and spending money on monthly maintenance.
 This means you won't have a positive cash flow!

-That's why finding and renting to long-term tenants is more beneficial.
+That's why finding and renting to long-term and happy tenants is more beneficial.

 1. Have a Standard to Qualify your Prospects

 To attract the right kind of tenants, you need to have a clear standard of what constitutes a high-quality renter.
 This way, during the tenant screening process, you can filter the applicants right away.

 When screening tenants, you can assess your applicants in 3 categories: financial means, rent history and criminal history.

 Financial means: You want to make sure that your renter has the financial means to pay the rent monthly.
 Ensure your renter has a stable employment and makes enough money to pay for the monthly rent costs.
 You may also want to look at their credit score and see if they are financially responsible.
 You can ask for financial documents as proof.

 Rent history: Call previous landlords as references.
 It's hard to predict how a prospective tenant will behave once in your unit.
 That's why it's best to speak with their previous landlord.
 Inquire about the following: Did they ever miss a payment?
 Did they leave damages outside of normal wear and tear?
 Did they reasonably maintain the rental unit?